 Cobbitty was developed around the pioneer ranch of Rowland and Elizabeth Hassall, missionaries who arrived in Australia in 1798.
-Their son, Rev Thomas Hassall (1794-1868), founded the first Sunday School in Australia when he was nineteen years old, was the first Australian-born Anglican priest and became the first rector of Cobbitty in 1827.
+Their son, Rev Thomas Hassall (1794-1868), founded the first Sunday School in Australia when he was nineteen years old, was the Australia’s first home grown Anglican priest and became the first rector of Cobbitty in 1827.

 Known as the “galloping parson”, Thomas Hassall farmed sheep and acted as magistrate while serving a huge parish: